 - Educate yourself.

 The best way to ensure you have a good legal marketing program is to educate yourself on the latest law firm marketing practices.
-There are a host of blogs, articles and websites dedicated to law firm marketing and many of its tools — SEO, email marketing, social media marketing, etc. Stay on top of things when it comes to legal marketing just like you do in your area of practice.
+There are a host of blogs, articles, and websites dedicated to law firm marketing and many of its tools — SEO, email marketing, social media marketing, etc. If you really want to immerse yourself in learning the latest trends in law firm marketing, attend a Rainmaker Retreat so you can stay on top of things when it comes to legal marketing just like you do in your area of practice.

 - Write some personal notes.